owntone/owntone-server/win32/FireflyShell/README.txt

 The FireflyShell source code is distributed under the terms of the GNU General Public License Version 2 as published by the Free Software Foundation.
-You can find a copy of this license in the LICENSE.txt file.
+You can find a copy of this license in the admin-root/gpl-license.txt file.

 This program uses the Microsoft Windows Template Library which is released under the Common Public License.
 The copyright holders of FireflyShell